There are nine programs that lead to a major in theatre. The Department of Theatre and Dance offers the following programs of study:

 - Dance - More information to come!!

-Prospective Student BFA/Scholarship Audition
+Prospective Student BFA Auditions

 Auditions will be held for students interested in performance tracks while interviews and portfolio review will be held for students interested in technical theatre or design.
-For detailed audition requirements, please click the Audition Information link above.
+For detailed audition requirements, please click the Audition FAQ link above.

-Auditions/Interviews Are By Appointment Only!
-No walk ups, please.
+Auditions/Interviews Are By Appointment Only.
+No walk-ups, please.

-NO late applications will be accepted for any reason.
+No late applications will be accepted for any reason.

 Scholarship Auditions for Incoming Freshman and Transfer students are typically held the first weekend in December for students beginning the following academic Year.